SMS Setup Information

 With Swiss, (on PAL disc) I force 480p and also 640px width, which is useful because it gives the dev-intended aspect ratio.
 SMS ordinarily outputs 660×448, which is then converted to analogue and, by the NTSC standard, rescaled by a factor of 10/11 horizontally to give 4:3.
 Analogue signals have continuous horizontal lines rather than pixels, but this visually corresponds to a 600×448 digital signal.
 However, 640×448 (non-rescaled) is the resolution where circles are circular, which is to say SMS looks wrong at 4:3/on CRTs (it looks too narrow).

-This seems to be a dev oversight; my best guess as to what happened is that the devs (or their SDK) targeted a 640×480 4:3 resolution, and then rescaled to 448 height (which is used because of overscan) while forgetting to rescale the width proportionately.
+This seems to be a dev oversight; my best guess as to what happened is that the devs (or their SDK) targeted a 640×480 4:3 resolution, and then rescaled to 448 hight (which is used because of overscan) while forgetting to rescale the width proportionately.
 This was then stretched to 660 width so that it would display at 4:3 (600-equivalent) on a CRT after NTSC-mandated ×10/11 width-rescaling.
 More info here.

 Emulator